neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 Finally, we loop over
 $n_l$ axial layers and create unique cells for each of the six compacts, the graphite block, and the coolant.
-This means that each fuel compact and graphite block receives a unique temperature from MOOSE in each axial layer.
 The level on which we will apply feedback from MOOSE is set to 1 because each layer is a component in a lattice nested once with respect to the highest level.
 To accelerate the particle tracking, we: